 Is the money taxed?

 Yes – it should be claimed as your income.
-But alas, I’m no tax expert.
+Talk to your tax dude.

 Why not apply for a grant instead?